 Level of Significance After Mitigation: Implementation of Mitigation Measure 3.4-8 would ensure that all work immediately cease within 100 feet of the discovery, all relevant PRC and Health and Safety Codes that pertain to human remains discovery are followed, and the identified appropriate actions have taken place.
-Therefore, with mitigation, the Proposed Project would not have a considerable contribution to a cumulative impact on human remains and would be considered less than significant.
+Therefore, with mitigation, the Proposed Project, considered together with other cumulative projects, would have a less than significant cumulative impact on human remains.